Jyonmishra750/Digital-Banking/readme.md

 - **OTP Send and Validation**: Users will receive an OTP while registering and validate that OTP for successful registration.
 - **Account Management**: Users can view their account details, including balance and transaction history.
 - **Fund Transfers**: Users can transfer funds between their accounts or to other users.
-- **Transaction History**: Users can view their transaction history and filter transactions by date or type.
 - **Mail Notifications**: Users receive email notifications for important account activities, such as fund transfers and updates.
+- **Transaction History**: Users can view their transaction history of Deposit, Withdraw and Transfer activities.
-- **Download Account Statement in PDF Format**: Users can download their account statements between a valid date range in PDF Format.
+- **Generate statements and Download PDF**: Users can download their account statements in PDF format by specifying a valid date range.

 ## Technologies Used